-We often try to be non-conformist in the same way of the other non-conformists in our social group.
-We all want to feel special and unique, but the reality is that we just want to be liked and respected, while fitting in with our peers.
+We often try to be non-conformist in the same way as the other non-conformists in our social group.
+We all want to feel special and unique, but the reality is that we just want to be liked and respected while fitting in with our peers.

 There is nothing wrong with trying to fit in.
 Being accepted in our communities makes us productive, contributing members of our society.
 Humans are social animals so building strong affiliations with others is a critical part of our lives.
 It always will be.

 The important point is that we get to chose which social circles we want to be a part of and can change circles if we have enough courage.
 Our peer groups and cultural expectations drive our beliefs and actions so this is a critical step in helping us improve and grow.

 Changing social circles is the ultimate purpose of a digital nomad reinvention.
 Each of us can become who we really want to be far away from the disapproval of our families and friends back home.
 When we step off the airplane we can have a different attitude and spend our days doing new activities.
 It’s possible to transform our personal identity, occupation, peer group and almost anything we can imagine.